 How much is Marvel?

 Marvel has a free tier with a single user and a single project.
-Pro membership costs $12 per month and offers a single user unlimited projects.
-Team is $42 per month and offers 3 users unlimited projects while Team Plus is $84 a month for 6 users and premium support.
+Pro membership costs $12 per month and offers 1 users with unlimited projects.
+Team is $42 per month and offers 3 users with unlimited projects and premium support.

 Balsamiq is a wireframing tool that includes a clean UI, some powerful tools and streamlined workflow to enable designers to create prototypes and wireframe models and share them with others.
 It’s a slick tool with collaboration features and sharing and the sketch element is very easy to get to grips with.